-3.3.3a Increase existing services to existing clients
+3.3.3a Increase Existing Services to Existing Clients

 This is a fundamental yet often overlooked method of increasing growth.
 The key question is, "Are all of our clients using all of our services?"
-If not, there is an opportunity.
+If not, there is an opportunity to increase the "take up" of your services by your existing clients.
+The fact you already have a relationship with them, and they have experienced the service and quality of your firm, will mean they are more amenable to your suggestions to take up further services.